Lash Serum Side Effects: A Mistake I Regret

 Why Stopping Does Not Always Fix It

 Some patients see partial improvement after stopping prostaglandin products, but many do not.
 Fat cells in this area do not regenerate easily.
-Once atrophy has occurred, the only way to restore volume is with fillers or fat grafting, and even those have limitations in this delicate area.
+Once atrophy has occurred, the only way to restore volume is with fillers or fat grafting, and even those have many limitations in this delicate area.

 A study found that periorbital changes persisted in some patients even after prostaglandin analogs were discontinued.
 This is why I am so vocal about this now.
 The damage is not always reversible.